zapier/zapier-platform-cli/README-source.md

 > You should see `bundle.inputData` partially filled in as users provide data - even in field retrieval.
 This allows you to build hierarchical relationships into fields (EG: only show issues from the previously selected project).

-> A function that returns dynamic fields cannot return additional functions to call for dynamic fields.
+> A function that returns a list of dynamic fields cannot include additional functions in that list to call for dynamic fields.

 ```javascript
 [insert-file:./snippets/custom-fields.js]